-If the controller is presented with wrong codes (PIN or card), consecutively several times the unit goes into lockout mode.
+If the controller is presented with wrong codes (PIN or card) consecutively several times, the unit goes into Lockout mode.

-When a lockout occurs, the controller keypad is de-activated so no codes can be entered until the set lockout period expires.
+When a lockout occurs, the controller's reader and keypad are deactivated so no codes can be entered until the set lockout period expires.

-During Lockout, Mode LED is Off, Door LED flashes red, and the controller beeps every two seconds.
+During Lockout mode, the left LED is Off, the right LED flashes red, and the controller beeps every two seconds.